-1. Click start, point to All Programs, point to TOSHIBA Internal Modem and click Region Select Utility.
+Click start, point to All Programs, point to TOSHIBA, point to Networking and click Modem Region Select.

 Do not use the Country/Region Select function in the Modem setup utility in the Control Panel if the function is available.
 If you change the Country/Region in the Control Panel, the change may not take effect.